JeffDotPng/JeffDotPng/README.md

 # Hi there, I'm Jeff Zhang 👋

 I'm currently a student pursuing a Bachelor of Science in Computer Science at McGill University.
 I'm passionate about tech and always trying to learn new things.
-Currently I'm learning full-stack web development 💻
+Currently I'm learning Rust and full-stack web development 💻

 ### 🛠️ Technologies and Tools